 One common symptom is a persistent cough or a change in the character of a chronic cough.

-Cancer that originates from lung cells is called a primary lung cancer.
+Primary lung cancer is cancer that originates from lung cells.
 Primary lung cancer can start in the airways that branch off the trachea to supply the lungs (the bronchi) or in the small air sacs of the lung (the alveoli).

 There are two main categories of primary lung cancer: